 Below is a listing of the primary muscles targeted by the cable pull through (in no specific order).
 Note, that these muscles are often trained with other hinging movements like deadlifts, however with the cable pull through, which can also be done with a resistance band, there is significantly less spinal compression/loading.
 This can be beneficial for individual looking to not over-train or overtax their lower backs.

 - Lats and back (minor)

-Programming the Cable Pull Through
+Who Should Perform the Cable Pull Through

 Coaches and athletes can get very creative with programming this movement.
 I generally recommend programming it as any other hypertrophy based movement, in which loads are controlled at constant tensions and contractions are done at maximal voluntary force (squeeze and flex as hard as you can).
 For more advanced lifters, controlling the tempos, performing explosive concentric reps, and/or doing these to pre-exhaust the glutes and posterior chain prior to deadlifts and squats can also be an effective way to increase muscle development and performance.

 Understanding how this movement can work within a training regimen, warm-up or corrective routine, or simply hypertrophy based cycle is critical to its implementation.
 In the below video, we integrate the banded pull through variation into a squat and pulling warm-up, which also includes banded overhead squats and ab wheel to get the entire core and hip muscles firing for heavier lifts.

 For general strength building sets, athletes can perform lower repetition ranges for more sets.
 Note, that this exercise is rarely done for max loading.
 Nonetheless, lower repetition training can be beneficial at times.

 - 4-6 sets of 5-8 repetitions, resting 1-2 minutes

 - You can increase loading by adding more weight to the cable stacks or using a thicker resistance band.